pypa/pipx/docs/installation.md

 <a name="pre-commit"></a>Or use with pre-commit:

-Pipx has <a href="https://pre-commit.com/">pre-commit</a> support.
+Pipx has [pre-commit](https://pre-commit.com/) support.
 This lets you run applications:
 * That can be run using `pipx run` but don't have native pre-commit support.
 * Using its prebuilt wheel from pypi.org instead of building it from source.
 * Using pipx's `--spec` and `--index-url` flags.